Settlement Information for Newcomers

 Disabilities

-In Canada, the word “disability” includes many different types of physical, mental or intellectual conditions, such as mobility impairments, vision impairments, hearing impairments, learning disabilities, intellectual disabilities and metal health (psychiatric) disabilities.
+In Canada, the word “disability” includes many different types of physical, mental or intellectual conditions, such as mobility impairments, vision impairments, hearing impairments, learning disabilities, intellectual disabilities and mental health (psychiatric) disabilities.
 In British Columbia, it is against the law for anyone to discriminate against you if you have a disability.

 For more information:

 The Government of British Columbia offers a variety of programs and services for people with disabilities.
+TheBC211 website is the best way to find up-to-date listings for disability services in BC.
+You can search for disability services in your community.
 The Disability Alliance of British Columbia also provides one-to-one assistance, programs and advocacy for people with all disabilities.

 For more information: